 There’s a LOT of noise about Facebook.

+Facebook is constantly changing and pushing the envelope.
+And sometimes they mess it up.
 From privacy concerns to possible data misusage, Facebook seems to have constant drama going on lately.

 I wanted to write you this: